mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

+    Save the `_home.scss` template file and close it.

-5. Create a new component scss file for the tabs component called `_tab.scss` with the following styles:
+5. In the editor, in the `` folder, create a new `_tab.scss` component SCSS file for the tabs component with the following styles:

     ``` SCSS
     // Tab